shawenyao/jekyll-now/_posts/2020-11-10-The-Birth-of-a-Galaxy.md

   )
 ```

-In fact, we can randomize other attributes of the stars as well, i.e., either by sampling values from a predefined set (e.g., random sizes of the stars) or letting it correlate with some feature (e.g., transparency/alpha should be proportional to the radius from the center).
+In fact, we can further randomize other attributes of the stars as well, i.e., either by sampling values from a predefined set (e.g., random sizes of the stars) or letting it correlate with some feature (e.g., transparency/alpha should be proportional to the radius from the center).
 Adding multiple layers of halo effect also helps with introducing the illusion of a vibrant galaxy.

 ```r
 ggplot(sprial_arms, aes(x = x, y = y)) +